Learn how to make a simple DIY pop-up book with this tutorial. Kids can fill it with their own images and story!

-If you and your children love reading and making unusual books, I’ve got a series for you….I’m really excited to announce that I am teaming up with Erica from What Do We Do All Day to bring you an ongoing series for kids called Book Art.
+This DIY pop-up book tutorial is part of a series called Book Art.
+If you and your children love reading and making unusual books, you will love this series!
+I am teaming up with Erica from What Do We Do All Day to bring you this series for kids.
 Erica will be creating book lists for kids based on a topic and I’ll be supplying a companion activity.
 We want to inspire the young creators and authors in our children!
 If you aren’t familiar with Erica’s blog, What Do We Do All Day is a wonderful mix of smart projects for kids, extremely well curated book lists, and tons of learning activities you can do at home.

 For the first installment of Book Art we are exploring pop-up books.
 Erica created a wonderful list of pop-up books; check out a few below and then visit her site for more!
 To go with it I created a 3D pop-up book tutorial, designed to become a 3 dimensional story.
 Check out the tutorial, what my kids did with their books, and then go see what Erica’s kids made.
 I love collaborations because we get to see what other creative kids can do with an idea!